 How to invest through Smallcase?

-And much more.
-So stay with us till the end of this Smallcase Review to get all your Question and Queries regarding Smallcase answered.
+So stay with us till the end of this Smallcase Review to get all your questions and queries regarding Smallcase answered.

 What is a Stock Basket?

 Stock Basket is a collection of stocks.
 These stocks are put together because they are similar when following a particular theme.
 A Stock Basket is made when two or more companies fall into a similar theme.

 Let us understand this concept of Stock Basket through an example –

 A Stock Basket related to the housing sector will contain stocks of cement companies, tiles companies, paint companies and a lot of other stocks which are related to the housing sector.

 So the common theme of the Stock Basket of the above example was Housing.
 But it does not have to be just a sectorial theme.
 The theme can be on the basis of fundamentals, growth prospects, dividends, government policies, etc. The theme can reflect any kind of idea.